haosulab/ManiSkill/docs/source/user_guide/algorithms_and_models/baselines.md

 ## Online Only Methods
-These are online only algorithms that do not learn from demonstrations and optimize based on feedback from interacting with the environment.
+These are online only algorithms that do not learn from demonstrations and optimize based on feedback from interacting with the task.
 These methods also benefit from GPU simulation which can massively accelerate training time

 | Baseline                                                               | Source                                                                             | Results               |
 | ---------------------------------------------------------------------- | ---------------------------------------------------------------------------------- | --------------------- |